WineEducation.com

 The tight grain and water tightness required to make good wine barrels has another, once critical, and now nearly forget use.
 It is used to make ships.
 The Limousin and Nevers forests were planted by the French Admiralty for the express purpose of building navy vessels.
 It is one of life's happy coincidences that the decline of wooden boats occured at about the same time that the modern wine industry in France was on the rise.

-French oak is subtle are flavorful, American oak is rich and intense.
+French oak is subtle and flavorful, American oak is rich and intense.
 While the choice of oak is somewhat subjective, it is clear that some grapes are better suited for one variety or another (but that is another discussion).

 Oak is not the only wood used for wine.
 Redwood for example, was very popular until quite recently, in California.
 Woods other than oak are almost always chosen for their neutral qualities.